Investing

 Diversify

-Portfolio diversification is a hallmark of smart investing.
-Diversification in investing means investing in different types of assets across different sectors of the economy.
+Portfolio diversification is a cornerstone of smart investing.
+Diversification means spreading investments across different asset types and economic sectors.

 investing diversification

-You might diversify by investing in stocks, bonds, and real estate, or by investing in stocks from distinct market sectors like automobile manufacturers, tech companies, and healthcare companies.
-You may also diversify within a sector or asset class.
+You might diversify by investing across stocks, bonds, and real estate, or by selecting stocks from different sectors like automotive, technology, and healthcare.
+You can also diversify within sectors or asset classes.

 Here are some examples of diversification: